micahondiwa/airbnb-clone-project/README.md

 - **Booking System**: Create a booking mechanism for users to reserve properties and manage booking details.
 - **Payment Processing**: Integrate a payment system to handle transactions and record booking details.
 - **Review System**: Allow Users to leave reviews and listings for properties.
-- Data Optimization: Ensure efficient data retrieval and storage through database optimizations.
+- **Data Optimization**: Ensure efficient data retrieval and storage through database optimizations.

 **3. Technology Stack**
 - Django: For building RESTful API.